jammycakes/comment-timeout/readme.txt

 accepted, or to override the timeout on a post-by-post basis.

 == Installation ==

+Note: PHP 4 is no longer supported.
+This version of Comment Timeout requires PHP 5.2 or later.

 * Copy the directory `comment-timeout` and all the files in it into your `/wp-content/plugins` directory.